AghaDurrani/it_Girls/README.md

 # Streamlit Template

-**A template to quickly build a Streamlit app and deploy it to AWS**
+**Quickly build a Streamlit app and deploy it to the Shared K8S Cluster on AWS**

 <hr>